Book Review: When Your Teen Has an Eating Disorder is a Must-Read

 • clinicians who treat people with body image disturbance

-• parents & caregivers who want to learn more about how to raise children with healthy body image
+• parents & caregivers who want to learn more about how to raise children with a healthy body image

 • those who suffer from body image disturbance